 When a woman finds the act of any man in her workplace to be offensive she must be clear and strong in her resentment.
-She should clearly let the other person know that his act is offensive and would not be tolerated.2.
-Speak out:
+She should clearly let the other person know that his act is offensive and would not be tolerated.

-The woman who has undergone the trauma of being sexually harassed must file a police complaint so that the acts of the culprit should not go unpunished.8.
-File a complaint with a women commission:
+The woman who has undergone the trauma of being sexually harassed must file a police complaint so that the acts of the culprit do not go unpunished.

 A woman can also file a complaint with the complaints and investigation cell of the women commission that would ensure that the investigations by the police are expedited and monitored.
 In case the act is serious, the Commission constitutes an Inquiry Committee which makes spot enquiries, examines various witnesses, collects evidence and submits the report with recommendations.
 Such investigations help in providing immediate relief and justice to the victims of violence and atrocities.

 The issues related to sexual harassment are very sensitive and require an understanding, assessment, and commitment to redress the grievance and to make sure that an appropriate mechanism is formulated to prevent such incidents from happening in the future.
 It has been found that more than 75% of departments had not set-up a Complaints Committee and not formed any policy against sexual harassment.
 Most of the organizations have failed to make their female employees aware of any such existing policies or the remedial measures that they have against any such unwanted behaviours.